sigstore/gitsign/README.md

   <img src="./images/unverified.png" width="400" />

-  GitHub doesn't recognize gitsign signatures as verfied at the moment:
+  GitHub doesn't recognize Gitsign signatures as verfied at the moment:

   1. The sigstore CA root is not a part of
      [GitHub's trust root](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#smime-commit-signature-verification).
-  2. Because gitsign's ephemeral keys are only valid for a short time, using standard x509 verification would consider the certificate invalid after expiration.
+  2. Because Gitsign's ephemeral keys are only valid for a short time, using standard x509 verification would consider the certificate invalid after expiration.
 Verification needs to include validation via Rekor to verify the cert was valid at the time it was used.